mtKeller/ActionStrategy/README.md

 Before proceeding, be sure to be comfortable with NgRx and rxJs.
 Otherwise understand that what this approach accomplishes is exploitation of NgRx functional side effect handling, in order to chain a problem solving strategy nodes that maintain a encapsulated set of data.

 An ActionStrategy is a D.D.A.
 (Data Driven Architecture) *control structure*.
 Which implements strategy via ActionStrategy generative functions, or can be statically defined for normal routines.
-Which encompasses the binary tree pattern via chained ActionNode:
+Which encompasses the binary tree pattern via chaining ActionNodes.

+It is highly suggested to utilize [DynamicEntity](https://www.npmjs.com/package/dynamicentity) in conjunction with this project.
+As what should become apparent, is that this approach to programming without necessary control structures will cause memory leaks due to it's speed.
+DynamicEntity allows for the concept of borrowing slices of state which fits into the no side effect paradigm of Function Programing in regards to reducers.
+In addition keep in mind the use of stacks and ques to handle logic.

+## UPDATES

+v0.7.2

+* Created typescript tool tips.

+* Improved internal naming conventions.

 ## Breakdown

+**NOTE** When creating Actions for initAction of ActionNode.
+There is no need to pass payload, or strategy parameters, as ActionStrategy takes care of that behind the scenes.

 ```javascript
 export interface ActionNode {